-Although life expectancy has increased with improved treatments, patients with TDT still report decreased quality of life due to the impact on physical and mental health.^{3,4} Patients and clinicians reported to us that living with severe forms of beta thalassemia requires being "tethered to the health care system" and often to a specific region near a medical center that can provide thalassemia care.
+Life expectancy still lags far behind population norms even with improved treatments: from 2011 to 2021 the median age of death for a person in the US with TDT was 37.3 Additionally, patients with TDT still report decreased quality of life due to the impact on physical and mental health.^{4,5} Patients and clinicians reported to us that living with severe forms of beta thalassemia requires being "tethered to the health care system" and often to a specific region near a medical center that can provide thalassemia care.
 Some patients receive transfusions as often as every two weeks, and nearly all patients plan their lives around transfusions.
-Regular transfusions and phlebotomy can be technically challenging in young children, causing stress in patients and caregivers.
+Regular transfusions and chelation can be technically challenging in young children, causing stress in patients and caregivers.

 Betibeglogene autotemcel (beti-cel), manufactured by bluebird bio, is a gene therapy that provides an additional potentially curative option for patients with TDT.
-Beti-cel is manufactured ex vivo utilizing an individual's own hematopoietic stem cells (HSCs).
+Beti-cel is manufactured $ex\ vivo$ utilizing an individual's own hematopoietic stem cells (HSCs).
 A lentiviral vector (BB305) is then used to add functional copies of the β -globin gene (β^{A-T87Q}) to patients' HSCs.
 The modified HSCs (beti-cel) are then infused intravenously back into the individual following conditioning chemotherapy.
 The Food and Drug Administration (FDA) accepted bluebird bio's Biologics License Application (BLA) of beti-cel for priority review on November 22, 2021, and the revised PDUFA date is set for August 19, 2022 (originally May 20, 2022).
 Public statements made by the manufacturer suggest that beti-cel pricing will be consistent with an outcome-based payment plan of five equal yearly payments totaling \$2.1 million for individuals who achieve and maintain transfusion independence.